PatWalters/TS_2025/benchmark/README.md

 benchmark.py RWS
 ```

 Thse scripts will create csv files in the current directory.
+The benchmarks run each of 109 query molecules 10 times, so it takes several hours to run.
+I start a tmux session for TS and another for RWS, then run in each of those sessions.